SardiPzGB/loyalApp/README.md

 ## Building

 Make simple `mvn clean package` for build an executable jar file.
 You can add `-DskipTests` for skipping tests (they can take up to 10 minutes depending on speed of your internet connection).

+## Testing

+You can check ApplicationTest.java for integration tests that shows functionality of an app.

+Tests are:
+* receiving lists of genres
+* calculation of plain average for documentary films (id = 99) genre, status of calculation will be shown every 5 seconds
+* calculation of weighted average for documentary films (id = 99) genre, status of calculation will be shown every 5 seconds
+* stopping of calculation plain average after 10 seconds after start
+* stopping of calculation weighted average after 10 seconds after start